-- b) Had it not been for the overriding reasons for refusal the Council would have sought to secure the on-site provision of affordable housing and a commuted sum for an off-site provision at a level in accordance with the requirements of the Local Plan; - c) In the absence of a legal agreement to secure such, the proposal would fail to provide satisfactory mitigation of the 'in combination' effects that the proposed increase in residential units on the site would cause through increased recreational disturbance on the Solent Waters Special Protection Areas. - 1.5 Following the refusal by the Planning Committee the applicant sought to address the concerns raised by proposing a smaller scheme of nine dwellings sited within the defined residential curtilage of The Grange. - 1.6 In addition to the submission of the current application, the applicant also lodged an appeal to the Planning Inspectorate in respect of the Council's refusal of the 16 unit scheme; that appeal was dismissed in October 2019.
+- b) Had it not been for the overriding reasons for refusal the Council would have sought to secure the on-site provision of affordable housing and a commuted sum for an off-site provision at a level in accordance with the requirements of the Local Plan; - c) In the absence of a legal agreement to secure such, the proposal would fail to provide satisfactory mitigation of the 'in combination' effects that the proposed increase in residential units on the site would cause through increased recreational disturbance on the Solent Waters Special Protection Areas. - 1.5 Following that refusal by the Planning Committee the applicant submitted a proposal for nine dwellings (reported elsewhere on this agenda), which seeks to address the concerns raised by the Planning Committee, namely the siting of nine of the dwellings within the defined residential curtilage of The Grange. - 1.6 The applicant also lodged an appeal to the Planning Inspectorate in respect of the Council's refusal of the 16 unit scheme; that appeal was dismissed in October 2019.
 The Planning Appeal Inspector determined that the proposal would be fully compliant with Policy DSP40, and only dismissed the appeal on the issue of nitrate impact.
-That matter has now been addressed within the current submission. - 1.7 Following the dismissal of the appeal on nitrate grounds, a further application for 16 dwellings was also re-submitted by the applicant (our planning reference: P/20/0418/OA), and is reported for determination elsewhere on this agenda.
+That matter has now been addressed within the current submission.